upsidedownlabs/BioAmp-EXG-Pill/docs/connections.md

-This page will decribe all connections and wiring daigram of Bio-Amp-EXG-pill.
+This page will describe all connections and wiring daigram of Bio-Amp-EXG-pill.